 ‘ Ocean-Plate Tectonics ’ is a mode of mantle convection characterised by the autonomous relative movement of multiple discrete, mostly rigid, portions of oceanic plates at the surface, driven and maintained principally by subducted parts of these same plates that are sinking gravitationally back into Earth’s interior and deforming the mantle interior in the process. - Crameri et al. (2018)

-Earth Is The Only Planet We Know With Active Plate Tectonics.
+Earth Is The Only Planet We Know With Ocean-Plate Tectonics.